11 ways to play a D minor chord on guitar

 Here is the formula for minor chords below.

 In contrast, Major triad chords contain the chord tones 1, 3, and 5.
-For example, D Major chord would contain the chord tones D, F#, and A. However, we will only be covering the different minor chord variations in this post.
+For example, D Major chord would contain the chord tones D, F#, and A. However, we will only be covering the different minor chord variations in this lesson.

 Now that you know what notes belong to the chord structure let’s look at how to read the chord charts.